ejpg/test-anwalt/README.md

 npm run test
 ```

-Note: if you go to the url without any :userId you wont see any todo's.
-If you go to /:userId and that userId has todo's you will see them at the bottom
+Note: if you go to an url without any :userId you wont see any todo's.
+If you go to /:userId and that userId has todo's you will see them at the bottom of the page.